deargen/workflows/README.md

 This repository contains reusable and reference GitHub Actions workflows.

+It also includes [`python-projector`](python-projector), a utility wrapper of `uv` etc. that helps manage Python projects.
+See the README in the directory for more information.

 ## Style checking and applying fixes

 ### Ruff lint and style checking